elkinal/ukraine_meme/README.md

 informal/crowdsourced meme campaign by shaping or influencing it immediately following - or even during - a key phase of the campaign.
 It's an additive or multiplicative tool, in the vein of combined arms maneuver, rather than a silver-bullet.

+The events in the graph were based on the [New York Times' list of Key moments](https://www.nytimes.com/article/ukraine-russia-war-timeline.html) in the Russia-Ukraine War.